Netherlands: Decolonisation

-In 1954, the Charter for the Kingdom of the Netherlands reformed the political structure of the Netherlands, which was a result of international pressure to carry out decolonisation.
-The Dutch colonies of Surinam and Curaçao and Dependencies and the European country all became countries within the Kingdom, on a basis of equality.
-Indonesia had declared its independence in August 1945 (recognised in 1949), and thus was never part of the reformed Kingdom.
+In 1954, the Charter for the Kingdom of the Netherlands reformed the political structure as a result of international pressure to carry out decolonisation.
+The Dutch colonies of Surinam and Curaçao and Dependencies became constituent countries within the Kingdom, on the basis of an equal partnership with the European territories.
+Indonesia had declared its independence in August 1945.
 Suriname followed in 1975.
-After the war, the Netherlands left behind an era of neutrality and gained closer ties with neighbouring states.
 The Netherlands was one of the founding members of Benelux and NATO.
-In the 1950's, the Netherlands became one of the six founding countries of the European Communities, following the 1952 establishment of the European Coal and Steel Community, and subsequent 1958 creations of the European Economic Community and European Atomic Energy Community.
-In 1993, the former two of these were incorporated into the European Union.
+In the 1950s, the Netherlands became one of the six founding countries of the European Communities, following the 1952 establishment of the European Coal and Steel Community, and subsequent 1958 creations of the European Economic Community and European Atomic Energy Community.
+In 1993, the former two were incorporated into the European Union.

-Government-encouraged emigration efforts to reduce population density prompted some 500,000 Dutch people to leave the country after the war.
-The 1960s and 1970s were a time of great social and cultural change, such as rapid de-pillarisation characterised by the decay of the old divisions along political and religious lines.
+Government-encouraged emigration efforts to reduce population density prompted some 500,000 Dutch to leave the country after the war.
+The 1960s and 1970s were a time of great social and cultural change, such as rapid de-pillarisation.
 Students and other youth rejected traditional mores and pushed for change in matters such as women's rights, sexuality, disarmament and environmental issues.
 In 2002 the euro was introduced as fiat money, and in 2010 the Netherlands Antilles was dissolved.
-Referendums were held on each island to determine their future status.
-As a result, the islands of Bonaire, Sint Eustatius and Saba (the BES islands) were to obtain closer ties with the Netherlands.
-This led to the incorporation of these three islands into the country of the Netherlands as special municipalities upon the dissolution of the Netherlands Antilles.
+Referenda were held on each island.
+As a result, Bonaire, Sint Eustatius and Saba (the BES islands) were incorporated as special municipalities upon the dissolution of the Netherlands Antilles.
 The special municipalities are collectively known as the Caribbean Netherlands.

 Geography

-The European Netherlands has a total area of 41543 km2, including water bodies; and a land area of 33481 km2.
+The European Netherlands has a total area of 41543 km2, including water bodies, and a land area of 33481 km2.
 The Caribbean Netherlands has a total area of 328 km2 It lies between latitudes 50° and 54° N, and longitudes 3° and 8° E.